 I want you to know my total satisfaction with the sail...
 The sailmaking seems superior in all aspects for a sail of this type...Greg A, Hughes 38

 Island Planet Sails is owned and staffed by cruisers so our passion for cruising is no surprise.

 Cruising means different things to different sailors.
 We are keenly aware our customers use their boats differently.
 Many of our customers participate in rallies like the Baja Ha-Ha, ARC, and the Darwin to Bali Rally.
 Other customers are content with a quiet weekend gunkholing in the Chesapeake.
 We have customers like Bob Bechler who has made several Pacific crossings with our sails and is the only customer to actually wear out one of our sails.
-It took tens of thousands of miles to reach that point.
+It took 60,000 miles to reach that point.
 We feel honored that Bob came back to us for a new sail.

 Like all sailmakers, we offer different levels of cloth and finish quality.
 We frequently modify our specifications to meet the needs of our cruising customers.
 For example some customers are better served if we build their mainsail with a twin ply leech.
 A customer investing in a cruising laminate for expedition type sailing might be better off if we build with a heavier taffeta than normal.
 Since our customers are scattered around the globe we must build every sail to a high standard.
 Although we offer a great warranty our company would not succeed if customers needed to use it often.